danfyfe/MOD3_DopeCocktailMenu/README.md

 <h2>Welcome to Dope Cocktail Menu!</h2>

-built with rails version: 2.6.1\
+built with Ruby version: 2.6.1\
 By: Soyeong Oh and Dan Fyfe

 **Setup**